Most kitchens nowadays generally rely on the chef’s knife to slice and cut pretty much any kind of food.

-Japanese knife types such as the Santoku or Nakiri were specifically designed for cutting, slicing and dicing veggies, while sacrificing versatility in other areas such as cutting meats.
+Japanese type knives such as the Santoku or Nakiri were specifically designed for cutting, slicing and dicing veggies, while sacrificing versatility in other areas such as cutting meats.

 If space is at a premium, then another option is to choose a small form factor knife such as the paring knife, which is much more adept at secondary functions such as peeling, decorative cuts or even picking cores in veggies and fruits.

 I am a nerd and want to know more about knives